 Bring Plenty of Drinking Water

 Do keep plenty of water for your requirements for the duration.
 Water from nearby streams can’t be your option – they might be frozen at times!
-Warming up water takes time and effort and if you’re thirty during the night – it will be a Herculeses’ effort.
-As an added tip, you can keep your bottles within the camp under sheets; so that the water remains moderately warm to drink.
+Warming up water takes time and effort and if you’re thirsty during the night – it will be a Herculean effort.
+As an added tip, you can keep your water bottles within the camp under sheets; so that the water remains moderately warm to drink.

 Bring a Tarpaulin Sheet